Pregnancy Accommodations for Students, Staff, Postdoctoral Scholars and Fellows, and Faculty

-Case Western Reserve University, through the Office of Equity, supports pregnant students, faculty and staff so they can achieve academic and work success while pregnant, recovering from the birth of a child, caring for a newborn and breastfeeding an infant.
-Title IX (which prohibits gender discrimination against students), Title VII (which prohibits gender discrimination against employees) and the Pregnancy Discrimination Act prohibit schools and employers from penalizing students and employees because they need time off from work or school, or reasonable adjustments, for due to pregnancy, childbirth or caring for an infant.
+Case Western Reserve University, through the Office of Equity, supports pregnant students, postdoctoral scholars and fellows, faculty and staff so they can achieve academic and work success while pregnant, recovering from the birth of a child, caring for a newborn and breastfeeding an infant.
+Title IX (which prohibits gender discrimination in education), Title VII (which prohibits gender discrimination in employment) and the Pregnancy Discrimination Act prohibit schools and employers from penalizing students and employees because they need time off from work or school, or reasonable adjustments, for due to pregnancy, childbirth or caring for an infant.

-A pregnant employee or student may also be entitled to reasonable accommodation under the Americans with Disabilities Act (ADA), for serious health conditions arising from pregnancy or conditions that constitute a disability and arise from an exacerbation of an existing impairment due to pregnancy (e.g., pregnancy-related anemia, gestational diabetes, preeclampsia, childbirth, nursing, post-partum depression etc.).
+A pregnant faculty member, staff person, postdoctoral fellow or scholar, or student may also be entitled to reasonable accommodation under the Americans with Disabilities Act (ADA), for serious health conditions arising from pregnancy or conditions that constitute a disability and arise from an exacerbation of an existing impairment due to pregnancy (e.g., pregnancy-related anemia, gestational diabetes, preeclampsia, childbirth, nursing, post-partum depression etc.).

 In this context, a “reasonable accommodation” is a change in the academic environment, workplace or way things are customarily done that enables an individual who is or was pregnant or is caring for a newborn to apply for a job, perform a job's essential functions, attend or be successful in class, or enjoy equal benefits and privileges of employment or education.